Skip to main content

 Treat payment and tax language as process, not promises.
 Define your classification flow first, document required records, and use neutral statuses such as pending review, awaiting document review, approved for release, and denied.

-Keep the required records consistent in every case: referral ID, payee legal name, contact details, jurisdiction, payout method details, and Add current requirement after verification.
+Keep the required records consistent in every case: referral ID, payee legal name, contact details, jurisdiction, payout method details, and a document-status note for any requirement still under review.
 If information is missing or the case is cross-border and unclear, move it to hold until review is complete.
 Do not promise fixed processing outcomes.

 For tax interpretation, avoid relying on summaries alone.
 IRS issue synopses may not be relied on as authoritative interpretations, so base your clause language on verified source text and legal review where needed.